dmoisset/s5/starship/build.md

 * **Drift:** This is a starship’s Drift engine rating.
 When determining how long it takes a starship to travel to a location through the Drift, divide the die roll by this number (see [Drift Navigation](navigation.md#drift-navigation) rules).
 If this entry is absent, the starship can’t travel into the Drift.
 * **Armor Class (AC):** This value is used when determining whether direct-fire weapons (like lasers and railguns) hit a starship.
 AC is calculated based on the ship’s size, maneuverability, and physical armor, as well as the pilot’s proficiency bonus.
 * **Target Lock (TL):** This value is used when determining whether tracking weapons (like missiles and torpedoes) hit a starship.
 TL is calculated based on the starship’s size, maneuverability, and defensive countermeasures, plus the pilot’s proficiency bonus.
+* **Passive Defense (PD):** This value is used when determining success of some actions that try to scan or target electronic systems in a ship.
 * **Hull Points (HP):** This is the total amount of damage a starship can take before it becomes inoperative.
 A starship with 0 Hull Points isn’t destroyed, though many of its systems are no longer functioning and it is no longer a threat to its enemies.
 In a base frame stat block, the Hull Points entry also lists the HP increment, which is the number of Hull Points a starship with that frame automatically gains when its tier increases to 4 (and every 4 tiers thereafter).
 * **Damage Threshold (DT):** If an attack deals less damage less than this value, that damage isn’t counted against the ship’s total Hull Points.
 Only Huge or larger ships have a Damage Threshold, and it matters only when such a starship’s shields are depleted.
 * **Critical Threshold (CT):** Whenever the total amount of damage that has been dealt to a starship’s Hull Points reaches a multiple of this value, one of its systems takes critical damage.
 This value is always one-fifth of the starship’s maximum number of Hull Points.